 - Will: This is the legal document in which a decedent has outlined how he or she would like assets distributed among their loved ones.

-- Executor: The person who will be in charge to inventory the decedent’s assets; pay debts of the estate; pay taxes of the estate; file lawsuits for claims owed to the estate; and distribute assets from the estate to the beneficiaries as named in the decedent’s Last Will and Testament.
+- Executor: The person who will be in charge of inventory of the decedent’s assets; pay debts of the estate; pay taxes of the estate; file lawsuits for claims owed to the estate; and distribute assets from the estate to the beneficiaries as named in the decedent’s Last Will and Testament.

 - Administrator: The person who will carry out the duties of an executor, if one was not named by the decedent.
 The court will often appoint one of the primary heirs to act in this capacity.